Homeridae

-The Homeridae (Ancient Greek: Ὁμηρίδαι) were a family, clan or professional lineage on the island of Chios claiming descent from the Greek epic poet Homer.
+The Homeridae or Homeridai or Homerids (Ὁμηρίδαι) was a term used for those who performed or recited the poems of Homer.

+It was also the name of a family, clan or professional lineage on the island of Chios.
+According to one tradition, the family took this name because they were believed to be descended from Homer.
+Another explanation, however, rejects this idea and claims that the name actually comes from the word for "pledges" (homeron; ὁμήρων).
+According to this story, the women of Chios once went mad during a festival of Dionysus and fought against the men.
+The conflict ended only after they exchanged brides and bridegrooms as pledges and the descendants of these couples came to be called the "Homeridae".

 The origin of the name seems obvious: in classical Greek the word should mean "children of Homer".
 An analogous name, Asclepiadae, identified a clan or guild of medical practitioners as "children of Asclepius".
 However, since the existence of the Homeridae is authenticated while that of Homer is not, and since Greek homeros is a common noun meaning "hostage", it was suggested even in ancient times that the Homeridae were in reality "children (or descendants) of hostages".
 The natural further step is to argue that Homer, the supposed founder, is a mythical figure, a mere back-formation, deriving his name from that of the later guild.

 Their influence on the dark early history of transmission of the Homeric texts, though incalculable, is sure to have been conservative.

 Evidence on the Homeridae relates to the late sixth, fifth and fourth centuries BC, after which nothing more is heard of them.

 The first contemporary mention of this group is in a poem of about 485 BC by Pindar: